gmodzdevs/retail-everything/index.md

 			<h1>
-				sup everyone my name is gmodz hacks on youtube today im sharing RetroArch signed for Retail Xbox One click the gtest300175 to begin your installation and please subscribe for more content have a great day... keep browser open for 20 minutes of synthwave (Xbox Must Close Browser To Stop The Background Music) Durango FTP and OpenLaraBox credits to @Gamr13 for the link
+				sup everyone my name is gmodz hacks on youtube today im sharing RetroArch signed for Retail Xbox One click RetroArch to begin your installation and please subscribe for more content have a great day... keep browser open for 20 minutes of synthwave (Xbox Must Close Browser To Stop The Background Music) Durango FTP and OpenLaraBox credits to @Gamr13 for the link